 Laureate na nÓg is an exciting project recognising the role and importance of literature for children.
-It is an initiative of the Arts Council with the support of the Minister for Children and Youth Affairs, Children's Books Ireland, Poetry Ireland and the Arts Council of Northern Ireland.
-The honour was established to engage young people with high quality children’s literature and to underline the importance of children’s literature in our cultural and imaginative lives.
+It is an initiative of the Arts Council with the support of the Arts Council of Northern Ireland, Children’s Books Ireland, The Department of Children and Youth Affairs and Poetry Ireland.
+The honour has been established to engage young people with high quality literature and to underline the importance of children’s literature in our cultural and imaginative life.

 You can find out more information about Laureate na nÓg on the website: www.childrenslaureate.ie